rahul0007/SideEffect/README.md

 Jetpack Compose provides several Composable functions, such as `SideEffect`, `LaunchedEffect,` and` DisposableEffect,` that enable developers to manage side effects effectively, by decoupling them from the UI rendering logic and executing them in a separate coroutine scope.

-This module demonstrates **all major side effect APIs in Jetpack Compose** with examples.
-It is compatible with **Kotlin Multiplatform (Android/iOS)**.

----

-## ✨ What Are Side Effects?

-In Compose, **side effects** let you interact with the *outside world* in a way that doesn’t interfere with Compose’s declarative UI system.

-✅ Use side effects for:
-- Network calls
-- Logging
-- Showing Toasts
-- Managing external resources

 ---

 ## 🛠 Types of Side Effects